-Week 3 - Cultural observations: How is the work environment different from what you are used to?
+Week 2 - Cultural observations: How is the work environment different from what you are used to?
 What are you learning about working collaboratively in this culture?
 How do you find yourself reacting to and adjusting to cultural practices that are different from what you are accustomed to?
 How does it feel to be a foreigner in this environment?
 First Progress Report submitted.

 - Weaver, Gary R. (2000) Culture, Communication and Conflict: Readings in Intercultural Relations 3rd ed.
 London: Pearson.
 Chapter 3: "Understanding and coping with cross cultural adjustment stress." - Kohls, Robert.
-"The Values Americans Live By." www.claremontmckenna.edu/math/alee/extra/American\values.html (accessed 24 November 2010). - Marx, Elisabeth.
+"The Values Americans Live By." www.claremontmckenna.edu/math/alee/extra/American_values.html (accessed 24 November 2010). - Marx, Elisabeth.
 (1999).
 "The Culture Shock Triangle."
 Breaking Through Culture Shock: What You Need to Succeed in International Business (pp. 3-18).
 London, England: Nicholas Brealey Publishing.
 ISBN: 978-1857882216.

-Week 4 - The Theory of Practice: Digging Deeper:
+Week 3 - The Theory of Practice: Digging Deeper:

 What theoretical underpinning influence or appear to influence the work of your internship organization?
-What factors hinder or support the organization's efforts to contribute to positive social justice outcomes in South Africa?
-How has the experience at your internship challenged or affirmed your thoughts about and commitment to social justice more broadly and in tropical settings such as South Africa.
+What factors hinder or support the organization's efforts to contribute to positive health outcomes in Kenya?
+How has the experience at your internship challenged or affirmed your thoughts about and commitment to public health more broadly and in tropical settings such as Kenya.